UPDATED OCTOBER 2025

 2012 dog bite fatality chart

 In 2012, 1 dog bite fatality involved canines from 3 different breeds, thus producing a death count total of 41 rather than 39.
-Ten dog breeds contributed to 1 death: Boston terrier, boxer-mix, bullmastiff, cane corso, golden retriever-mix, husky, labrador-shepherd mix, mastiff-Rhodesian ridgeback mix, presa canario and 1 unknown breed.
+Eight dog breeds contributed to 1 death: Boston terrier, boxer-mix, cane corso, golden retriever-mix, husky, labrador-shepherd mix, presa canario and 1 unknown breed.
+The combined breed group, mastiff/bullmastiff, includes: 1 bullmastiff and 1 mastiff-mix (mastiff-Rhodesian ridgeback).

 2012 analysis and 8-year period summary